syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 ## Opened Event

 [SfPopupLayout.Opened](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Opened_EV.html) event will be fired whenever the PopupView is displayed in the application.
-You can write your set of codes that needs to be executed once the popup is opened and visible in the application, in the respective event handler.
+You can write your set of codes that needs to be executed once the popup is opened and visible in the application, in its respective event handler.

 Refer to the following code example for using `SfPopupLayout.Opened` event.